A shared home: CASA Solidaria Barcelona

 Every person has a story.
 Every life is important.

-After the promotional video of the Casa Solidaria association, the Kokoro Lee project was developed in order to use simply tools of visual communication in a personal and professional promotion work of a person who suffers a social exclusion.
+After the promotional video of the Casa Solidaria association, the Kokoro Lee project was developed in order to use simple tools of visual communication in a personal and professional promotion work of a person who suffers a social exclusion.
 This project was designed by mutual agreement together with Mateo, a young Congolese coach of martial arts who lives and sleeps in the North Station Park of Barcelona.
 Since the beginning phase of the project, the use of visual tools was intended to transform, in a creative manner, a social inequality and to encourage a positive change in Mateo's daily environment.

 Sport is Life.